SriyaSurisetty/Hello-World/README.md

 # Hello-not-World
 This repository is for practicing the GitHub Flow.
-I am pranitha.Studying in b.tech
+I am pranitha.Studying in b.tech in cse